nkhine/iTools-Documentation/ikaaro/users.rst

 .. [#users-rfc2396]

-    Note that the semicolon makes part of the URI standard (RFC 2396), specifically it separates the segment name from the segment parameters.}
+    Note that the semicolon makes part of the URI standard (RFC 2396), specifically it separates the segment name from the segment parameters.